tabularelf/gmslts2022docs/README.md

 # gmslts2022docs

 ## Note
-This is purely a rehost of the LTS 2022 docs in its current form, from a long time ago.
+This is purely a rehost of the LTS 2022 docs in its current form, in its latest form.
 The main manual repo is here if you want to update the **latest** GameMaker manual (not LTS 2022). https://github.com/YoYoGames/GameMaker-Manual.
 All rights reserved to YoYoGames.
 Please do not bug them about fixing the LTS 2022 documentation from this repository.
 Any/all fixes shall be submitted to the repository as a PR.